opendocsg/slw-judgments-backfill/2010_SGCA_49/report.md

 6       The appellant’s argument as outlined above was based on certain observations made by the

-judge who heard the magistrate’s appeal in _Lim Boon Keong v Public Prosecutor_ [2010] 4 SLR 451 (“ _Lim Boon Keong_ ”).
+judge who heard the magistrate’s appeal in _Lim Boon Keong v Public Prosecutor_ <span class="citation">[2010] 4 SLR 451</span> (“ _Lim Boon Keong_ ”).
 We rejected the argument and dismissed the appeal.

 **The decision in** **_Lim Boon Keong_**

 7       To better understand the appellant’s case before this court, which (as just mentioned) hinged upon certain _obiter dicta_ of the judge in _Lim Boon Keong_ (“the MA judge”), we shall first discuss that case.

-8       The accused in _Lim Boon Keong_ (“Lim”) was convicted in the District Court of the offence under s 8( _b_ )(ii) of the MDA of unauthorised consumption of a specified drug listed in the Fourth Schedule to the MDA, namely, norketamine (see _Public Prosecutor v Lim Boon Keong_ [2009] SGDC 511).
+8       The accused in _Lim Boon Keong_ (“Lim”) was convicted in the District Court of the offence under s 8( _b_ )(ii) of the MDA of unauthorised consumption of a specified drug listed in the Fourth Schedule to the MDA, namely, norketamine (see _Public Prosecutor v Lim Boon Keong_ <span class="citation">[2009] SGDC 511</span>).
 The district judge who heard the trial (“the District Judge”) found that the procedure set out in s 31(4)( _b_ ) of the MDA for testing Lim’s urine sample for the presence of norketamine had been complied with, and, thus, the presumption under s 22 of the MDA (“the s 22 MDA presumption”) that Lim had consumed norketamine was applicable.
 In convicting Lim, the District Judge admitted in evidence, _inter alia_ , a s 16 MDA certificate signed by Ms Kuan Soo Yan, an analyst employed by HSA at the material time (“Ms Kuan’s s 16 MDA certificate”), as _prima facie_ evidence of the matters stated therein ( _eg_ , the type and the quantity of specified drug found in Lim’s urine sample).

 9       On appeal to the High Court, the Prosecution withdrew its reliance on Ms Kuan’s s 16 MDA certificate and the s 22 MDA presumption, with the result that the Prosecution had no evidence against Lim on the offence charged, except for the confession given in his cautioned statement recorded on 20 March 2008 under s 122(6) of the Criminal Procedure Code (Cap 68, 1985 Rev Ed) (“the CPC”).
 That confession (“the s 122(6) confession”) was as follows: